Clarissa Dickson Wright

 Clarissa Theresa Philomena Aileen Mary Josephine Agnes Elsie Trilby Louise Esmerelda Johnston Dickson Wright (24 June 1947 – 15 March 2014) was an English celebrity cook, television personality, writer, businesswoman, and barrister.
 She was best known as one of the Two Fat Ladies, with Jennifer Paterson, in the television cooking programme from 1996 to 1999.
-She was an accredited cricket umpire and one of only two women to become a Guild Butcher.

 Early life

 Dickson Wright was born in St John's Wood, London, the youngest of four children.
 Her father, Arthur Dickson Wright, was a surgeon to the Royal Family who had served with the Colonial Service at Singapore, and her mother, Aileen Mary (Molly) Bath, was from "a well known and respected Singapore family".
-She said her father was an alcoholic who subjected his wife and children to verbal and physical abuse.
+She said her father was an alcoholic who subjected his wife and children to physical abuse.

-At the age of 11, Wright was sent to the Convent of the Sacred Heart, an independent school for girls in the coastal town of Hove in Sussex, and then to the Convent of the Sacred Heart at Woldingham.
+At the age of 11, Dickson Wright was sent to the Convent of the Sacred Heart, an independent school for girls in the coastal town of Hove in Sussex, and then to the Convent of the Sacred Heart at Woldingham.
 After school, Wright read law at University College London.
 She undertook her pupillage (to become a barrister) at Gray's Inn.

 Career

 Early career

 Dickson Wright was called to the bar in 1970.
 She later claimed (although she turned 23 that year) that this occurred when she was aged 21, and that she was the youngest woman ever to be called to the bar.
 After her mother died of a heart attack in 1975, she inherited a considerable sum of money, which by her own account she squandered over the next eight years.
 Her mother's death – combined a year later with that of her father, who spent his final years aphasic and requiring the use of a wheelchair after a stroke – left her in a deep depression, and she drank heavily for the following 12 years.

 In 1979, Dickson Wright took control of the food at a drinking club in St James's Place in London.
-While there she met a fellow alcoholic named Clive (whose surname she never revealed); they had a relationship until his death in 1982 from kidney failure at the age of 40.
+While there she met a fellow alcoholic named Clive (whose surname she never revealed); they had a relationship until his death in 1982 from kidney failure due to his excessive drinking, at the age of 40.
 Shortly thereafter she was disbarred for practising without chambers.
 Dickson Wright said that, during her alcoholic years, she had sex with an MP behind the Speaker's chair in the House of Commons.

 In the early 1980s, she was homeless and staying with friends.
 For two years she was cook-housekeeper for a family in Sussex until she was sacked for her alcohol-induced behaviour.
-After being charged with drink-driving, Dickson Wright started to attend Alcoholics Anonymous meetings, counselling, and a detox centre.
 She attended the Promis Recovery Centre at Nonington.
 In her 2009 book Rifling Through My Drawers she expressed a belief in reincarnation.
 She was a keen supporter of hunting.